kimtth/awesome-azure-openai-llm/section/survey_ref.md

   - [State of AI Report 2024](https://www.stateof.ai/) [10 Oct 2024]
   - [LangChain > State of AI Agents](https://www.langchain.com/stateofaiagents) [19 Dec 2024]
 - [Rapid Growth Continues for ChatGPT, Google’s NotebookLM](https://www.similarweb.com/blog/insights/ai-news/chatgpt-notebooklm/) [6 Nov 2024]
+- [Examining the Use and Impact of an AI Code Assistant on Developer Productivity and Experience in the Enterprise](https://arxiv.org/abs/2412.06603): IBM study surveying developer experiences with watsonx Code Assistant (WCA).
+Most common use: code explanations (71.9%).
+Rated effective by 57.4%, ineffective by 42.6%.
+Many described WCA as similar to an “intern” or “junior developer.”
+[9 Dec 2024]
 - [Google: 60 of our biggest AI announcements in 2024](https://blog.google/technology/ai/google-ai-news-recap-2024/) [23 Dec 2024]
 - [Anthropic Economic Index](https://www.anthropic.com/news/the-anthropic-economic-index): a research on the labor market impact of technologies.
 The usage is concentrated in software development and technical writing tasks.
 [10 Feb 2025]
 - [The leading generative AI companies](https://iot-analytics.com/leading-generative-ai-companies/):💡GPU: Nvidia 92% market share, Generative AI foundational models and platforms: Microsoft 32% market share, Generative AI services: no single dominant [4 Mar 2025]